oliviabrz/NBA/README.md

 - Other cloud platforms include Amazon Web Service (AWS), Google Cloud

 ## NBA Application
-The [**NBA**](https://www.olib.cloud/) web application is my final project anf first attempt at Full Stack Development.
+The [**NBA**](https://www.olib.cloud/) web application is my final project and first attempt at **Full Stack Development**.
 The application is designed to display various NBA statistics that we pulled from publically available web Api's.
-The application is built using Angular for the front end, Python Flask scripts for the Api's, and MySQL for the database.
+The application is built using Angular for the front end, Python Flask scripts for the Api's, MySQL for the database, and NGINX for the web server.
 The site itself is hosted in Azure Cloud on a Ubuntu Linux VM.

 ### Full Stack Development
-- The development process that emcompasses both Frontend (Client) and Backend (Server) technologies
+- The development process that encompasses both Frontend (Client) and Backend (Server) technologies
 - Frontend (Client)
     - This is typically the User Interface (UI)
     - This can be web or mobile based applications